 We love going outside each day to play and take part in a range of activities in our soft play area, jungle garden, growing garden and big yard.
 The children in the Foundation Stage are outside whatever the weather, so wellies and waterproofs are an essential part of our uniform!
 (Who wouldn't want to be able to splash in our rainbow puddles or make snow angels?!)

-During our Nursery session, we have 'freeflow' activity times where we can choose which areas we would like to play and explore in.
-We enjoy taking part in games and activities with our teachers and love to practise our phonics and number skills.
+During our Nursery session, we have 'freeflow' activity times where we can choose which areas we would like to play and explore in with our friends.
+We also enjoy taking part in games and activities with our teachers and love to practise our phonics and number skills daily.
 We sing and share stories each day.
 We have special circle times and like to share celebrations such as birthdays, too.
-As well as our daily outside activities, Ladybird Nursery love going up to the hall each week for our special physical development session and sometimes like to join the rest of the school in 'singing together'.
-We take part in weekly dough gym and squiggle while you wiggle activities to help reinforce our gross and fine motor skills.
+As well as our daily outside activities, Ladybird Nursery love going up to the hall each week for our special physical development session and sometimes like to join the rest of the school in 'singing together' or 'special praise assembly'.
+We take part regularly in dough gym and squiggle while you wiggle activities to help reinforce our gross and fine motor skills.

 Ladybird Nursery are fantastic at so many things!
-We enjoy celebrating individual achievements and progress by awarding the 'master' sash and stamp.
-You could be one of two masters daily of 'tidying up', 'washing your hands carefully', 'knowing the names of lots of dinosaurs', 'spotting the letter S'... the list is endless, depending on what the new skill is we have tried hard to master.
-We love taking our stickers home too, telling our grown-ups what we are masters of.
+We enjoy celebrating individual achievements and progress by awarding special 'master' trophies.
+These can be for lots of magic moments, from 'tidying up', 'washing your hands carefully', to 'knowing the names of lots of dinosaurs' or 'spotting the letter S'... the list is endless, depending on what the new skill is we have tried hard to master.
+We love to display our trophies and show our grown-ups what we are masters of.

 Each member of Ladybird Nursery has a special 'Learning Journey' filled with photographs, annotations and examples of all the fantastic things we do!
 This special book allows us to share our learning with our parents and carers and is fun for us to look at with our teachers, friends or just quietly on our own.
 We love to tell our teachers and friends about our achievements at home too and use the 'magic moments' sheets to do this, then add them to our learning journeys.